backupbrew/switchbrew/HID services.md

 | 401 | \[6.0.0+\] DisableRailDeviceFiltering                                                 |
 | 500 | \[8.0.0+\] SetFactoryInt                                                              |
 | 501 | \[8.0.0+\] IsFactoryBootEnabled                                                       |

+## StartFirmwareUpdate

+Takes a total of 0x20-bytes of input, 2 handles, and returns an output handle.

+\[3.0.0+\] Now takes a total of 8-bytes of input, and no longer uses any input/output handles.

+## GetFirmwareVersion

+Takes a total of 8-bytes of input, and returns a total of 4-bytes of output.

+\[3.0.0+\] Now returns an additional 0xC-bytes of output.

+## GetDestinationFirmwareVersion

+Takes a total of 8-bytes of input, and returns a total of 4-bytes of output.

+\[3.0.0+\] Now returns an additional 0xC-bytes of output.

+## DiscardFirmwareInfoCacheForRevert

+Takes a total of 8-bytes of input, and returns a total of 5-bytes of output.

+\[3.0.0+\] No input/output.

 ## UpdateControllerColor